|

 (Bukhari)

-Imagine the sight: those who have not spoken for decades, making up with each another, eyes softened, their hearts cleansed of old pain.
-They embrace and forgive, and the love between them becomes pure, unlike any love in the world.
+Imagine the sight: those who have not spoken for decades, making up with each another, eyes softened, the deepest wounds of their hearts will be cleansed.
+The painful memories they used to rewind, deleted forever.
+They will embrace and forgive each other from the bottoms of their hearts, and the love between them will become pure, unlike any love in the world.
 Allah describes this moment:

 وَنَزَعْنَا مَا فِي صُدُورِهِم مِّنْ غِلٍّ إِخْوَانًا عَلَىٰ سُرُرٍ مُّتَقَابِلِينَ